sbobyn/AIResources/README.md

-# Useful ML Courses
+# Useful AI Resources

-The following is a list of ML,Deep Learning, and RL resources I have found useful for reference and self-study.
+The following is a list of AI resources I have found useful for reference and self-study.

 ### Courses